Departments

 Kathy Bartow

-Technology Specialist, Business/HR Departments
+Coordinator, Business/HR Departments

 (816) 874-3231

-Accounting Specialist, Purchasing Cards and Fixed Assets
+Accounting Specialist and Purchasing Cards

 mmoss@bssd.net